-This course will provide an overview of discourse analysis and give LISS students a practical introduction to specific methods within discourse analysis (e.g. critical discourse analysis, multimodal discourse analysis, conversation analysis).
+This course will provide an overview of discourse analysis and give LISS students a practical introduction to discourse analysis and specific approaches within the broad umbrella of discourse analytic methods (e.g. critical discourse analysis, multimodal discourse analysis, conversation analysis).
 The aim is to provide students with specific, practical tools so that they can feel confident in using a given method.
 Each week, there will be two assigned readings to be read (see below) in advance of the class; these will be either theoretical texts or practical case studies demonstrating how to employ particular methods.
 I will also introduce students to the "touchstone" papers which are often cited in studies using specific methods, as well as the interdisciplinary journals where they might expect to find good examples of these methods (or consider submitting work to themselves).

 The course will run over five weeks.
-The first four weeks will consist of weekly 2-hour lecture/seminars, held on Wednesdays in consecutive weeks throughout June 2023 (see above for exact dates).
-During the fifth week, there will be no formal class; instead, I will hold individual "clinics" (in the form of half-hour slots) in which I will meet LISS students one-on-one to discuss their projects (e.g. an article they are writing using a specific discourse analytic method).
+The first four weeks will consist of weekly 2-hour lecture/seminars, held on Tuesdays in consecutive weeks throughout June 2024 (see above for exact dates).
+During the fifth week (July 2024), there will be no formal class; instead, I will hold individual "clinics" (in the form of half-hour slots) in which I will meet LISS students one-on-one to discuss their projects (e.g. an article they are writing using a specific discourse analytic method).